Scaling limit of multi-type invariant measures via the directed landscape: Introduction

-In a different direction, the present authors demonstrated the presence of the SH in the context of interacting particle systems.
+In a separate work, the present authors demonstrated the presence of the SH in the context of interacting particle systems.
 Namely, our article \cite{Busa-Sepp-Sore-22b} showed that the TASEP speed process, introduced by \cite{Amir_Angel_Valko11} as the process of limiting speeds of second-class particles in the totally asymmetric simple exclusion process (TASEP), also converges to the SH.
+In this setting, the TASEP speed process can be understood as a coupling of random walks, indexed by their real-valued drifts, which lives in the Skorokhod space of functions $\R \to C(\R)$.
+See \cite[Theorem 2.5]{Busa-Sepp-Sore-22b} for the precise statement of convergence.
 Of particular significance in that work is that convergence to the SH takes place without a geometric interpretation in terms of Busemann functions or geodesics.
 The common thread is that, like the Busemann process, the TASEP speed process describes the unique jointly stationary coupling of the ergodic stationary measures of multi-type TASEP.
 Prior to \cite{Amir_Angel_Valko11}, the projections of the speed process onto finitely many types had been studied by \cite{Ferrari-Martin-2007} in the general $k$-species case.
 See below for a more detailed discussion on the previous literature.

 Prior to the present paper, the most recent instance of SH limit is in the work \cite{GRASS-23} of Groathouse, Rassoul-Agha, and the second and third authors.
 It is shown that the Busemann process of the KPZ stochastic partial differential equation converges to the SH under diffusive scaling, equivalently, in the low-temperature/long-time limit.